How To Teach Guitar

 Funky drums and bass with an atmospheric synth pad bubbling away in the background gives a satisfying way to have your students move between the final three beginner's chords (Am Dm and E) smoothly and in time to a band

-Can I again urge you (if you have not done so already?) to look at the video above to get a real feel for how this stuff fits together in practice
+Can I again urge you (if you have not done so already?) to look at the video to get a real feel for how this stuff fits together in practice

 The video has material relating to the best strumming patterns etc that makes much more sense there than If I wrote anything down about them